samvictor/fcms/README.md

 Make sure you including the full url with the trailing slash (e.g. *https://example.com/fcms/*).
 Even if FCMS is installed at the root of your domain (e.g. *https://example.com/*).

+Make sure you also include the "https://" at the beginning.
+Notice that you don't need the "www." if your domain is a "naked domain", however you can include it if you want to.

-Again, you can use your Firebase-provided "*Hosting URL*" if you have not yet connected a custom domain to your Firebase project.
+Again, you can use your Firebase-provided "*Hosting URL*" if you have not yet connected a custom domain to your Firebase project, but remember to change it later when you have connected a custom domain.

 If you mess this up, your website **will be buggy or break** until you fix it.